Hey, Otis, it wasn’t always about you.

 Our transportation was a funky tour bus that’s been specially modified with four-wheel drive and high ground clearance to ford water crossings.
 We crossed three streams, which our driver, an amusing fellow named Casey, called Model T, Edsel, and Cadillac.

-Top cruising speed being 25-30 mph, the drive took about an hour each way, with a couple of stops to enjoy in the scenic overlooks.
+Top cruising speed being 25-30 mph, the drive took about an hour each way, with a couple of stops to enjoy the scenic overlooks.

 The trip was also an opportunity to appreciate autumn in Alaska.
 As I wrote about in this Denali National Park post, you wouldn’t expect to find spectacular fall colors in Alaska, but they do exist, and the tundra is especially vibrant in September, which offers a brief intermission between summer and winter.